ashfurrow/blog/source/blog/2013-12-20-moving-to-amsterdam.markdown

 date: 2013-12-20 00:00
 ---

-<import><p>My wife and I have always wanted to move to Europe.
+<p>My wife and I have always wanted to move to Europe.
 Always – as long as I can remember. </p>

 <p>This Summer, I attended 360|iDev in Denver, where I met <a href="https://twitter.com/bmf">Mike Lee</a>.
 Actually, I was sitting beside him at breakfast when someone turned to him and said "has anyone ever told you that you look a lot like Mike Lee?"
 To which he replied "all the time." </p>